NISH1001/playx/README.md

 - ~~play from local playlist (may be a list of song names)~~
 - ~~play from other playlist (spotify, billboard, etc.)~~
 - ~~log activity~~
+- ~~auto generate playlist~~
+- use Markov Chains to improve auto-playlist
+- use Factorization Machines to improve auto-playlist
 - use logs to create simple recommendations